Amblypygi: Pedipalp morphology

-Pedipalp anatomy varies strongly with species, with configurations often conforming to a particular style of prey capture.
-The pedipalps of some genera such as Euphrynicus are extremely long, and free of spines until near the extreme distal end of the appendage.
+Pedipalp morphology varies across the amblypygi, with configurations often conforming to a particular style of prey capture.
+The pedipalps of some genera, such as Euphrynicus and others in the family Phrynichidae, are extremely long, and free of large spines until near the extreme distal end of the appendage, where a jointed "hand" is formed from spines and the tarsus of the appendage.
+Others have shorter pedipalps with an increased number of large dorsal and ventral spines, forming a "catching basket" for prey capture.